 1 October 2023 top rate GST for online gaming, casinos and horse racing

-The Indian GST Council, which oversees the national Goods and Services Tax, has confirmed that online gaming, casinos and horse racing will be subject to the top rate 28% GST from 1 October 2023.
-The current rate applied is 18% for using the games and apps fees; this would change the tax base to the full value of amounts bet.
+The Indian GST Council, which oversees the national Goods and Services Tax, has subjected online gaming, casinos and horse racing to the top rate 28% GST from 1 October 2023.
+The previous rate applied was 18% for using the games and apps fees; this changed the tax base to the full value of amounts bet.

 This comes despite lobbying from the sector, in particular siting the challenges for small and start-up providers.
 In addition, they pointed to the risk of more businesses going offshore to avoid the indirect tax levy – even though non-residents are liable to charge and collect the tax, too.
-There will be a simplified registration option for foreign providers.
+There is now a simplified registration option for foreign providers.

 The Council did commit to a six-month post implementation review to address these concerns.
 It also provided some respite by deciding not to impose the GST on the amount entered into games/bets out of winnings of previous games/bets in online money gaming or on total value of each bet placed, as would be the case in casinos.